esnokum-dacom/SOWM-Fork-by-onu-/README.md

 - `Xinerama `(By Xlib).

 # TODO
-- add Zoom functionallity
+- add Zoom functionality
-- Add title bar in upside the windows
+- Add a title bar at the top of the windows